 He badgers and presses Phil about his insurance needs, even after it’s more than obvious Phil isn’t interested.
 Ned’s constantly asking him if he’s "right" punctuates the entire delivery.
 Eventually, as Phil keeps reliving the day, which is the conceit of the movie, he comes up with inventive ways of keeping Ned at bay.

 Sure, it’s a bit funny.
 And actor Stephen Tobolowsky did a nice job with the role.
 But it reinforces an image of insurance professionals as pushy, superficial, and greedy.
 With depictions like this, it's no wonder insurance salespeople consistently score low marks on public polls about professional honesty and ethics.
 Take a look at this one from Gallup; insurance salespeople rank below lawyers, journalists, and chiropractors (but above car salesmen and members of Congress).

-“The fact is that we are collectively despised and reviled in the main because the modalities that this industry largely teaches are outdated and don’t reflect the sensibilities of the modern American consumer,” said John Ocwieja, a family business specialist with The Hoopis Group in Chicago, in an email exchange.
+“The fact is that we are collectively despised and reviled in the main because the modalities that this industry largely teaches are outdated and don’t reflect the sensibilities of the modern American consumer,” said John Ocwieja, a family business specialist with The Hoopis Group in Chicago.
 “People don’t want to be sold.
 They want to be understood.”

 Part of that change may be due to the evolution in the general work environment.
 More Americans are personally managing their own retirement and benefit plans, owing to the eclipse of defined benefit programs, the advent of self-directed retirement plans, and the growth of the gig economy.